Estimating a sharp convergence bound for randomized ensembles: Introduction

-An important instance of this general problem arises in the context of \emph{ensemble methods} for binary classification.
-Well-known examples of ensemble methods include Bagging, Boosting, and Random Forests~\citep{breiman1996, freund, breiman2001}.
-The connection between voting and ensemble methods arises in the following way.
-Given a fixed set of $N_0$ labeled training examples $\D=\{(X_j,Y_j)\}_{j=1}^{N_0}$ in a sample space $\X\times \{0,1\}$, an algorithm is used to train an ensemble of $t\geq1$ \emph{base classifiers} \mbox{$Q_i :\X\to \{0,1\}$}, $i=1,\dots, t$, which are often randomized.
-The predictions of the base classifiers are then aggregated by a particular rule, with majority vote being the standard choice for Bagging and Random Forests.
-More concretely, if a test point $(X,Y)$ is sampled from $\X\times \{0,1\}$ with $Y$ being unknown, then the prediction of the whole ensemble is given by the median of the predicted labels $Q_1(X),\dots, Q_t(X)$.
-We denote the test error by $\err_t = \P(\, \text{median} (Q_1(X),\dots,Q_t(X)) \neq Y\big\bracevert \D)$, and always assume that $t$ is odd to eliminate the issue of ties.
+At a high level, ensemble methods are applied to binary classification in the following way.
+Given a set of $n$ labeled training samples $\D:=\{(X_j,Y_j)\}_{j=1}^{n}$ in a generic sample space $\X\times \{0,1\}$, an algorithm is used to train an ensemble of base classifiers \mbox{$Q_i :\X\to \{0,1\}$}, $i=1,\dots, t$.
+The predictions of the classifiers are then aggregated by a particular rule, with majority vote being the standard choice for bagging and random forests.
+More precisely, if a random point $(X,Y)$ is sampled from $\X\times \{0,1\}$, with the label $Y$ being unknown, then we write the majority vote of the ensemble as a binary indicator function \mbox{$M_t(X):=1\{\bar{Q}_t(X)\geq \frac{1}{2}\}$,} where $\bar{Q}_t(\cdot):=\frac{1}{t}\sum_{i=1}^t Q_i(\cdot)$.
+Also, for simplicity, we assume going forward that $t$ is odd to eliminate the possibility of ties.

-For many ensemble methods, the test error $\err_t$ typically decreases and then stabilizes as the number of base classifiers becomes large $(t\to\infty)$.
-Likewise, the nominal limiting value, say $\err^*$, is viewed as a target level of performance.
-As $\err_t$ approaches $\err^*$, we also pay an increasing computational cost --- since each base classifier must be separately trained, stored in memory, and evaluated for new predictions.
-Furthermore, the cost is often compounded by the need to carry out the entire procedure for a variety of different tuning parameters.
-Consequently, it is natural to select the smallest number $t^*$ such that $|\err_{t^*} -\err^*|$ is less than a given tolerance, which amounts to determining the convergence rate of $\err_t$.
-This is the problem we aim to solve in the present paper, with particular emphasis on the methods of Bagging and Random Forests.

-Despite the close connection between the convergence rate of $\err_t$ and the computational cost of an ensemble, this issue has received little attention in the literature for Bagging and Random Forests.
-Regarding the more distinct method of Boosting, a substantial amount of work has been done to analyze its rate of convergence~\citep{schapireRate,rateAdaBoost,bickelboost,yuboost}.
-However, the aggregation rule used in Boosting is very different from ordinary majority vote, since the Boosting algorithm iteratively reweights the votes as the ensemble is grown.
-Our work here focuses on the majority voting rule when reweighting does not occur, and our results are not comparable to convergence rates for Boosting.

-The most closely related work that we are aware of is a paper by~\cite{ngjordan}, which analyzes the convergence rate of the so-called ``voting Gibbs classifier'' --- a Bayesian ensemble method that generates labels $Q_1(X),\dots Q_t(X)$ from a posterior distribution, and then aggregates them via majority vote.
-The error measure studied by Ng and Jordan is essentially a Bayesian version of $\err_t$, and they prove that its convergence rate is at most $\mathcal{O}(\ts\frac{1}{t})$ under basic regularity conditions.
-With regard to the problem of choosing $t$, their analysis techniques do not seem to be generally applicable, since they do not specify a constant or the exact rate of convergence.
-Apart from that paper, we are not aware of similar results for other ensemble methods involving majority vote.